berryvansomeren/drarwing_web/README.md

         but it is when drawing over an existing image.
     - `DifferenceMethod.RELATIVE`:
-        This method is similar to the absolute method, but the result is scaled to the highest-brightness value of the pixels.
+        This method is similar to the absolute method, but the result is scaled to the highest-brightness value of the two respective pixels.
 Effectively, it becomes the "percentage of difference" between the target images and the current state.
 This still does not take colour differences into account, but it performs much better in dark parts of the images.
     - `DifferenceMethod.DELTAE`:
         This method uses the [https://en.wikipedia.org/wiki/Color_difference](CIELAB Delta-E) approach to determine differences, in our case CIE76 as the nuances of later versions are not too relevant for the blunt approach we